oroinc/documentation/book/entities.rst

 So far, Doctrine offers a wide range of functionality to map your entities to the database, to save your data and to retrieve them from the database.
 However, in an application based on the Oro Platform, you usually want to control how entities are presented to the user.
-The Oro Platform includes the `EntityConfigBundle`_ that makes it easy to configure additional metadata of your entities as well as the fields of your entities.
+OroPlatform includes the `EntityConfigBundle`_ that makes it easy to configure additional metadata of your entities as well as the fields of your entities.
 For example, you can now configure icons and labels used when showing an entity in the UI or you can set up access levels to control how